erinijapranckeviciene/dnpatterntools/source/README.txt

 #       conda install seqan-library -c conda-forge
 #
 #    conda installs seqan library in its default environment.
-#    Descend into the source directory and run cmake using
+#    Descend into the source directory and run cmake.
-#    Release type build.
-This removes debug information from the
-#    binaries.
-If the debug is present there might be some problems
-#    with assertions.
-This will addressed shortly.
-When building with
+#
-#    cmake you should create a build directory and make your
+#    In building with cmake you create a separate build directory
-#    build within it.
+#    build in this directory.
 The cmake will find all dependences and will create
-#    a Makefile which is used to build the programs.
-#    After a build move the binaries to the directory of executables
+#    a Makefile for make.
+Move the binaries to the directory of executables
 #    or export the PATH.
-#
 #
 #       cd source
 #       mkdir build